frnrbt/ondorse-home/blog/build-vs-buy.md

 If your organization is focused on a digital strategy you may already understand how important it is to have technology that will not only keep up, but also help you accelerate.

 While your company may have the resources and employees to understand what’s required, they probably aren’t the ones who should build an in-house solution.
-In purchasing an identity verification software, you’re utilizing a product that is built and maintained to meet the legal requirements and provides transparency into how decisions are being made.
+In purchasing an identity verification software, you’re utilizing a product that is built and maintained to meet your regulatory requirements and which provides transparency into how decisions are being made.

 With a purchased software, your fraud and risk teams will be able to work within the platform without the help of engineers.
 Instead, your engineers will be able to focus on your core product offerings.